 - Glucose is released to sustain the high level of metabolic processing that running or fighting might require.

 We also begin to release blood clotting hormones in preparation for bleeding.

 So is our body doing the wrong thing when we have high cholesterol or blood pressure?
 No – it has learned that this is how to survive danger or hardship.

 SO, why does your body interpret your life today as dangerous?

 Well, let’s see…..
 The day starts with a blaring alarm.
-We are late, we gulp down weeks-old processed food, we fume and fuss at traffic.
-We complain about our boss and our in-laws, and worry about keeping our job.
+We are late, gulp down weeks-old processed food, fuss at traffic.
+We complain about our boss and in-laws and worry about keeping our job.
 We fantasize about what would happen if we got fired or had a wreck.
 We have 50 emails to answer and 1000 decisions to make.
 We are trying to raise two kids alone.
 We just had surgery, or a birth, and we have to go back to work tomorrow.
 Meanwhile, the economy is slow, the roof leaks, your husband is ill, and the bills are mounting.
 And, you live alone, isolated from an extended family who would normally be caring for you.

 Do you get my point?

-Modern humans have created a life of constant stress and potential danger, and our bodies do what they know to do to be prepared to fight or run, or at least to stay sharply in touch with what is happening, second by second, to evaluate the danger level.
+Modern humans have created a life of constant stress and potential danger and our bodies do what they know to do to be prepared to fight or run, or at least to stay sharply in touch with what is happening, second by second, to evaluate the danger level.
 This is why most of us benefit from daily low-dose use of calming herbs such as my Passion Flower and Chamomile Extracts.

-Even if you live a fairly quiet, easy life, our minds still dominate us most of the time, and they make all this stress and danger up for us, just in case we don’t have enough to occupy us.
+Even if you live a fairly quiet life, our minds still dominate us most of the time and make all this stress and danger up for us, just in case we don’t have enough to occupy us.